Jeeivan/Dating-project/README.md

 ## Key Learnings/Takeaways

 This project was my first time using TypeScript for a full-stack project, and it provided several advantages.
-TypeScript's static typing helped catch errors during development, leading to fewer bugs and smoother deployments.
+TypeScript's static typing helped to catch errors during development, leading to fewer bugs and smoother deployments.